What are the Different Types of Exams?

 -

 If the veterinarian finds anything they are concerned about during their physical exam or discussion with you, they may recommend additional testing to investigate what is going on inside your pet’s body.
-For healthy pets, annual wellness monitoring labwork is the gold standard for early detection of health problems.
-Annual testing for tick-borne diseases like Lymes disease is important for dogs, and we recommend that combining it with wellness monitoring labwork and doing both at their annual exam, to minimize your yearly visits and take advantage of special laboratory discounts on combined testing.
+For healthy pets, annual preventative monitoring blood and urine testing is the gold standard for early detection of health problems.

 Sick Appointments

 Sick or injured pets need immediate diagnostic exams so we can determine the right course of treatment.
 Problems such as fractures, lacerations, or heatstroke may be obvious enough, but other conditions such as vomiting and diarrhea can have any number of possible causes.
-Since your pet can’t tell us what they’re feeling, veterinarians will likely perform a wide range of tests and diagnostics, depending on the presentation.
+Since your pet can’t tell us what they’re feeling, our veterinarian will likely perform a wide range of tests and diagnostics, depending on the presentation.
 This is to try and determine the underlying cause and get to the root of the problem.
-This exam will start with a physical examination, but then can include bloodwork, urine analysis, fecal testing, and imaging, etc.
+This exam will start with a full history and physical examination, but then can include blood and urine testing, fecal testing, and imaging, etc.

 Common reasons your pet may need a sick pet exam include: